 |3||We may share aggregated, non-personally identifiable information publicly.
 When lots of people start searching for something, it can provide very useful information about particular trends at that time.||Medium|

-|5||Your domain administrator may be able to: view statistics regarding your account, like statistics regarding applications you install.||High|
+|5||Your domain administrator may be able to view statistics regarding your account, like statistics regarding applications you install.||High|

-|6||You grant us and our partners or sublicenses the right to use the name that you submit in connection with such content, if they choose.
-You acknowledge that (a) we have not tested or screened Third Party Content, (b) your use of any Third-Party Content is at your sole risk, and (c) Third Party Content may be subject to separate license terms as determined by the Third Party.||High|
+|6||You grant us and our partners or sublicenses the right to use the name that you submit in connection with such content if they choose.
+You acknowledge that (a) we have not tested or screened third-party content, (b) your use of any third-party content is at your sole risk, and (c) third-party content may be subject to separate license terms as determined by the third party.||High|

-Beside the four factors mentioned earlier, there are potentially many more factors that could contribute toward API risks, such as reliability of an API provider, the country of origin of an API (and their underlying data) and similar others.
+Besides the four factors mentioned earlier, there are potentially many more factors that could contribute toward API risks, such as reliability of an API provider, the country of origin of an API (and their underlying data) and similar others.
 All these factors can eventually be converted into numerical values to quantify their prospective risks.
 My purpose here is not to list all the possible factors, but to discuss some of them to understand the basics of a methodology that can potentially quantify the risks associated with APIs.